vives-project-xp/Lannootree/README.md

 ## Folder Structure Lannootree

 - [certs](certs/README.md) manages all client and server certificates.
 - [Lannootree_firmware](Lannootree_firmware/README.md) contains the led-client and led-driver.
-Those are running on the raspberry pi.
+Those are running on the Raspberry Pi.
 - [Lannootree_hardware](Lannootree_hardware/README.md) In this folder you can find two samples of code for a remote control.
 - [Lannootree_processor](Lannootree_processor/README.md) is used to set-up dockercontainers of the processor.
 It runs on the server, but can be deployed on a stronger server or computer.
 - [Lannootree_server](Lannootree_server/README.md) is the directory with all services that runs on the server itself.

+##
-## MQTT API
+API

-The whole project is connected via a mqtt backbone.
+The whole project is connected via a MQTT backbone.
 So everything is controllable externally.

-A complete list of topics can be found  in the [mqtt readme](Lannootree_server/mqtt)
+A complete list of topics can be found  in the [MQTT readme](Lannootree_server/mqtt)

 ## Blogpost about The Lannootree